BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 C++ is a statically-typed, free-form, (usually) compiled, multi-paradigm, intermediate-level general-purpose middle-level programming language.”

-In simple terms, C++ is a sophisticated, efficient and a general-purpose programming language based on C.
+In simple terms, C++ is a sophisticated, efficient and general-purpose programming language based on C.

 It was developed by [Bjarne Stroustrup](http://www.stroustrup.com/) in 1979.